kayroice/kakitoru/README.md

 # mdnote
-Take a note using markdown!
+Take a note as markdown!